 - Rule #1 Lane 0 of the PCIe Interface is limited to the GTH quad one clock region above, in the same clock region or one clock region below the PCI Express hard block.
-When eight PCI Express lanes are used, the GTH quads must be in adjacent quads. - Rule #2 The PCIe block and the GTH transceivers that are connected together must reside on the same Super Logic Region (SLR).
+When eight PCI Express lanes are used, the GTH quads must be in adjacent quads. - Rule #2 The integrated block for PCIe and the GTH transceivers that are connected together must reside on the same Super Logic Region (SLR).